mdhollar/tag-based-deployment/README.md

    for generating individual device configuration
 4. Optional output directory into which generated configurations are written.
 If provided code will try create the directory provided and save generated configurations in it.
 Relative path are relative to path from which the config generator script is run.
-If this configuration is not provided, default to "outputs" directory under the code execution directory
+If this configuration is not provided, default to "<site name>_driver_configs" driver directory under the code execution directory

 Below is an example configuration for  IntellimationDriverConfigGenerator where metadata is in a postrgres database
 ```